JacksonAllan/Verstable/README.md

 ## Installation

-Just download `Verstable.h` and place it in your project's directory or your shared header directory.
+Just download `verstable.h` and place it in your project's directory or your shared header directory.

 ## Example